ITzTravelInTime/SwiftCPUDetect/README.md

 - Get the Cpu architecture used by the current process, the computer or the ones supported by the current executable by using the `CpuArchitecture`  enum
 - Get CPU and system info using the `HWInfo` class
 - Get information from the sysctl api easily with the `Sysctl` namespace class (From version 2.0 onwards)
+- Swift-friendly re-implementation of uname, called `UnameReimplemented.uname` provviding also an API-equivalent for the uname command line program (From version 2.0 onwards)

 # Usage